 You Might Also Like

-Hi!
 My name is Emily Rose, I'm from Athens, Georgia, and I'm excited to be the Mogul President here at Mercer University.
-I'm a writer, musician, and pre-law student hoping to double major in Journalism and Law & Public Policy.
+I'm a writer, musician, and pre-law student hoping to double major in Journalism and Law & Public Policy and minor in Women's & Gender Studies.